MackMcCall/CoffeeSchedulingApp/README.md

-# Coffee Scheduler ☕: A Personal Coffee Inventory Management App (Built with ASP.NET MVC)
+# Coffee Scheduler ☕: A Personal Coffee Inventory Management App

 Looking to never run out of coffee again?
 This personal project demonstrates my skill in fullstack development and my ability to build practical applications using ASP.NET MVC.
 Coffee Scheduler allows users to: